CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 As you can see above, EV semi-trucks are currently ~7% cheaper than ICE semis when operating at maximum payload.
 An EV Semi saves the operator $40k (22%) per year while only decreasing payload by 10,000lb (15%).
 A 7% cost reduction may appear very marginal, but for large companies like <a href="https://www.aboutamazon.com/news/transportation/everything-you-need-to-know-about-amazons-electric-delivery-vans-from-rivian">Amazon</a> and <a href="https://electrek.co/2023/08/04/pepsico-explains-uses-tesla-semi-electric-trucks-glimpse-future-of-trucking/">Pepsi</a> this can save hundreds of millions of dollars per year, enough to warrant <a href="https://www.businessandleadership.com/investment/item/jeff-bezos-amazon-rivian-startup/">significant up-front investment</a> in Amazon's case.

 Electric semi-trucks must not exceed <a href="https://afdc.energy.gov/laws/11682">82,000lb</a> in the US.
 This maximum is 2,000lb more than ICE as an incentive to EV semi-manufacturers.
-The Tesla Semi is ~10,000lb heavier than an equivalent ICE semi and even with this drawback it is more economical than an equivalent ICE semi.
-When a semi is not operating at maximum load the cost improvements of EVs are even more pronounced.
+The Tesla Semi is ~10,000lb heavier than an equivalent ICE semi and even with this drawback, operating costs are lower than that of an equivalent ICE semi.
+When a semi-truck is not operating at maximum load the cost improvements of EVs are even more pronounced.
 So, semis that often transport light loads (volume-constrained) can save more than 7% if they use EV instead of ICE.

 The average cost of a semi-truck is <a href="https://www.durabakcompany.com/blogs/durabak/how-much-does-a-semi-truck-cost">~$150,000</a>.
 The Tesla Semi costs $150,000 for the 300-mile model and $180,000 for the 500-mile model.
 This is already near cost parody with ICE Semis, but EV semi-manufacturers are not done yet.
 Because of the decreasing costs of batteries outlined in earlier sections, EV Semis will soon be cheaper than ICE equivalents.